-These strengths, combined with management's indepth company knowledge and experience, mean that collaborative decision-making often leads to better strategy.
+These strengths, combined with management's in-depth company knowledge and experience, mean that collaborative decision-making often leads to better strategy.
 Directors are more likely to add value to the strategy process if they possess a strong understanding of the company and its environment, have a strong, meaningful working relationship with each other as well as the management team, and are able to communicate and exchange information.

-- 01. Directors' Legal Duties
+- 1. Directors' Legal Duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- 9. Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices